msabramo/pycon2012-notes/django_templating.rst

 ***************************************************************************
-Django Templating: More Than Just Blocks
+Django Templating: More Than Just Blocks by Christine Cheung
 ***************************************************************************

 **Presenter**: `Christine Cheung